Be a Neat Neighbor

 TRIM ENCROACHING PLANTS

-Ouch!
-Low hanging tree branches, encroaching cacti, and large brushes can be a safety hazard for pedestrians, bicyclists and motorists.
-You’re responsible for trimming any vegetation on your property that creeps into the public right of way such as the sidewalk, street or alley.
+Low hanging tree branches, encroaching cacti, and large brushes can be a safety hazard for pedestrians, bicyclists, and motorists.
+You’re responsible for trimming any vegetation on your property that grows into the public right of way such as the sidewalk, street, or alley.

 STOP ILLEGAL DUMPING

-It’s illegal to dispose of junk, litter, debris or refuse in unauthorized places on public property and even private property such as a yard, streets, alley, easements or washes.
-Some solutions: use Brush & Bulky to dispose of materials, keep refuse in an approved on-site container, and report illegal dumping.
+It’s illegal to dispose of junk, litter, debris, or trash in unauthorized places on public property and even private property such as a yard, streets, alley, easements, or washes.

 CLEAN UP WITH BRUSH & BULKY